nbegumc/891a3f81/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MovieDataAnalysis package is to give the users basic insights about analysis and visualisation of movie data.
+The goal of MovieDataAnalysis package is to give the users basic insights about analysis and visualization of movie data.

 ## Installation